Skip to main content

 Sorbitol firm6%10%0.48+8°CPlastic, no graining

-Notice how 8% sorbitol allows you to reduce moisture from 10% to 8% while maintaining similar Tg (soft texture), but with significantly lower aw (0.62 vs 0.68) - translating to 2-3x longer shelf life.
+Notice how 8% sorbitol lets you reduce moisture from 10% to 8% while keeping a similar Tg (soft texture), at a substantially lower aw (0.62 vs 0.68).
+The lower aw translates into meaningfully longer shelf life — the exact factor depends on the dominant spoilage mechanism (microbial vs chemical) for that formula and packaging, so it has to be measured rather than predicted.
 This is why commercial soft caramels almost universally contain polyols.

 Viscosity and Flow Behavior Prediction